SalomePlatform/adao/doc/en/methodology.rst

 be described as follows:

 - we choose in an arbitrary way a state called "true", which must be valid for the simulation ;
-- we then elaborate "pseudo-observations" from the simulation of the true state, by sampling the simulation in a similar way to real observations ;
+- we then elaborate "pseudo-observations" from the simulation of the true state (observations are sometime called "Synthetic Data"), by sampling the simulation in a similar way to real observations ;
 - we eventually incorporate noise, either in the true state, or in the pseudo-observations, or in the computational chain, and this in a coherent way with the hypotheses of elaboration of the chain, to see its effect on a specific part of the chain ;
 - we then analyze, according to the noise assumptions applied, the ability of the chain to recover the true state or expected differences.